Home

 Look for the Ivy near the intersection of 20th & I streets!

 UPDATE: SBK is now allowing limited capacity, limited repair DIY during any open shift at manager’s discretion!
 Limited capacity means only 4 DIY racks available at any given time to allow space for volunteers and shoppers.
 Limited repairs means we are asking folks to only sign in to do a couple small things at a time and not any major overhauls so that we can get as many DIY patrons seen per day as possible.
-Manager’s discretion means that the DIY racks may not be available at all if we are too busy, short staffed, etc. For general updates, scroll down to view our latest blog posts or visit our Facebook page.
+Manager’s discretion means that the DIY racks may not be available at all if we are too busy, short staffed, etc. For general updates, scroll down to view our latest blog posts.

 SBK’s doors are open during shop hours to anyone who loves and respects bicycling and their fellow cyclists as much as we do!